cocos/cocos-docs/en/publish/short-tutorial-to-install-python.md

-# A short tutorial to install python
+# A short tutorial to install python on MacOS

-> WARNING: After MacOS Monterey 12.4, Mac no longer supports python 2.7 as a part of default developement environment, but the old python 2.7 might still exist if you have install some modules and frequently use it.
-According to this uncertain behavior on developer's computer, we offer a short tutorial to help you install python 2.7 to make sure that you can work fine with cocos creator 2.4.x.
+> **Note**: After MacOS Monterey 12.4, Mac no longer supports python 2.7 as a part of default developement environment, but the old python 2.7 might still exist if you have install some modules and frequently use it.
+According to this uncertain behavior on developer's computer, we offer a short tutorial to help you install python 2.7 to make sure that you can work fine with Cocos Creator 2.4.x.

 ## Install with python.org